Virtual CBT Psychotherapy: Online Therapy in Ontario

 What is Online CBT Therapy?

 • Online CBT is an evidence-based treatment.
-This means that over 2000 research studies have shown that CBT can help people beat many different mental health problems.
+This means that over 2000 research studies have shown that it can help people overcome their mental health problems.
 Learn more about research articles for CBT (Beck Institute).

 What Can Virtual Therapy Help Me With?